 There are also periodic ride and attraction closures throughout Walt Disney World.
 Sometimes they’re brief; other times they last for weeks, months or permanently.
 Splash Mountain, for example, recently closed and won’t reopen until 2024 when it debuts as a new ride called Tiana’s Bayou Adventure.
 Information on maintenance closures is available in the park hours calendar.

 Join our Private Disney FB Group for more tips!
 JOIN HERE

-If you are a free and easy go-with-the-flow type of planner, this might be fine, but if you’re a planner, then it might be a little difficult.
-If you are going to have a successful Disney World 2022 visit, you’re going to need to plan your time in the parks around the current, posted hours and accept that you might not have as much time in the day to be in the parks as you’d like.
+If you are a free and easy, go-with-the-flow type of vacationer, this might be fine, but if you’re a planner, then it might be a little difficult.
+If you are going to have a successful Walt Disney World vacation, then you’re going to need to plan your time in the parks around the current posted hours and know that you might have to adjust your plans if the hours change.

 Here are our guides for how to spend one day in the parks:

-Disney World is currently operating at reduced capacity.
-Without getting into the math of it or a discussion of capacity versus average attendance, the park does feel relatively “normal” in terms of crowds right now.
-Walking onto Main Street U.S.A. and Hollywood Boulevard early in the morning felt pretty crowded.
-The wait times and crowd density seemed to be about average on our visit early this year.
+Walt Disney World is still operating at reduced capacity.
+Without getting into the math of it or a discussion of capacity versus average attendance, the park does feel relatively normal in terms of crowds.
+Walking onto Main Street U.S.A. or Hollywood Boulevard early in the morning, there are lots of people and the wait times and crowd density seemed to be about average on our visit early this year.

 Lines for Attractions

 Check your My Disney Experience app to find out ride wait times, or walk to the ride entrance and look at the times posted.
 They are impressively accurate, but every now and then you might wait a bit more or less than what’s posted.